Eddie Cochran

-Ray Edward Cochran (/ˈkɒkrən/ KOK-rən; October 3, 1938 – April 17, 1960) was an American rock and roll musician.
-Cochran's songs, such as "Twenty Flight Rock", "Summertime Blues", "C'mon Everybody" and "Somethin' Else", captured teenage frustration and desire in the mid-1950s and early 1960s.
-He experimented with multitrack recording, distortion techniques, and overdubbing even on his earliest singles.
-He played the guitar, piano, bass, and drums.
-His image as a sharply dressed and attractive young man with a rebellious attitude epitomized the stance of the 1950s rocker, and in death he achieved iconic status.
+Edward Ray Cochran (/ˈkɒkrən/ KOK-rən; October 3, 1938 – April 17, 1960) was an American rock and roll musician.
+His songs, such as "Twenty Flight Rock", "Summertime Blues", "C'mon Everybody" and "Somethin' Else", captured teenage frustration and desire in the mid-1950s and early 1960s.
+Cochran experimented with multitrack recording, distortion techniques, and overdubbing, even on his earliest singles.
+Cochran played the guitar, piano, bass, and drums.
+His image as a sharply dressed and attractive young man with a rebellious attitude epitomized the stance of the 1950s rocker, and in death, Cochran achieved iconic status.

 Cochran was involved with music from an early age, playing in the school band and teaching himself to play blues guitar.
-In 1954, he formed a duet with the guitarist Hank Cochran (no relation).
-When they split the following year, Eddie began a songwriting career with Jerry Capehart.
+In 1955, Cochran formed a duo with the guitarist Hank Cochran (no relation) and became known as the Cochran Brothers.
+When they split the following year, Eddie began a song-writing career with Jerry Capehart.
 His first success came when he performed the song "Twenty Flight Rock" in the film The Girl Can't Help It, starring Jayne Mansfield.
 Soon afterward, he signed a recording contract with Liberty Records and his first record for the label, "Sittin' in the Balcony", rose to number 18 on the Billboard charts.

-Cochran died at the age of 21 in St Martin's Hospital, Bath, Somerset, after a road accident in Chippenham, Wiltshire, at the end of his British tour in April 1960.
-He had just performed at the Bristol Hippodrome.
-Though his best-known songs were released during his lifetime, more of his songs were released posthumously.
+Cochran died in April 1960 in St Martin's Hospital, Bath, Somerset, after a car accident in Chippenham, Wiltshire, at the end of his British tour with Gene Vincent.
+On April 16, after they had just performed at the Bristol Hippodrome, on their way to their next venue, Vincent, Cochran and the songwriter Sharon Sheeley were involved in a high-speed traffic accident in a private-hire taxi.
+The other two passengers survived with major injuries, but Cochran, who had been thrown from the vehicle, suffered serious brain injuries and he died the following day.

+Though Cochran's best-known songs were released during his lifetime, more of his songs were released posthumously.
 In 1987, Cochran was inducted into the Rock and Roll Hall of Fame.
 His songs have been recorded by a wide variety of recording artists.
+Paul McCartney chose Cochran's "Twenty Flight Rock" as his audition piece, assured to impress John Lennon by his performance of it, which he did and was hired as a member of Lennon's skiffle group the Quarrymen, which later was renamed the Beatles.

 Early life

 Cochran was born on October 3, 1938, in Albert Lea, Minnesota, to Alice and Frank R. Cochran.
 He was of Scottish descent.
-His parents were from Oklahoma, and he always said in interviews that his parents had some roots in Oklahoma.
-He took music lessons in school but quit the band to play drums.
-Also, rather than taking piano lessons, he began learning guitar, playing country and other music he heard on the radio.
+Cochran's parents were from Oklahoma.
+Cochran took music lessons in school but quit the band to play drums.
+Additionally, rather than taking piano lessons, he began learning guitar, playing country and other music he heard on the radio.

+In 1952, Cochran's family moved to Bell Gardens, California.
+As his guitar playing improved, Cochran formed a band with two friends from his junior high school.
+In January 1955, Cochran dropped out of Bell Gardens High School in his first year to become a professional musician.